andreaszabari/Join-Meet-Us/doc/development.md

 npm install
 ```

-To build the Jitsi Meet application, just type
+To build the Meet application, just type
 ```
 make
 ```